Tony118g/captured/README.md

     ![Tour creation form](documentation/readme-images/tour-creation-form.png)

+    * The tour creation page is only accessible to admin users.
     * Once the user has filled in all required fields with valid data and submits the form, the tour is created and a feedback message is provided.
     * There is also an option to cancel.